On Tuesday, the 3rd of April, I was doing math in my…

 Resolve Duplicate Content Issues

 Resolve any duplicate content issues in your store.
-Shopify stores create multiple versions of the same page, which is bad for SEO because search engines don’t know which versions to include or exclude from their indexes.
+Shopify stores create multiple versions of the same page, which is bad for SEO because search engines don’t know which versions to index.

-It can harm your most important pages, which you want to rank and show in the indices.
+It can harm your most important pages, which you want to rank and display in search results.
 It is a good idea to use our App to resolve these issues.

 Our App automatically updates your sitemap when you add new content, such as products or pages.
-This allows you to concentrate on running your business while we handle the details.
+This lets you focus on running your business while we handle the details.

 How Long Will It Take For Search Engines To Recognize The Changes?

-Search engines can detect changes in a few days or as long as a few weeks or more.
+Search engines can detect changes in a few days, up to a few weeks, or longer.
 Don’t worry; once search engines find you’ve removed pages from their index, they’ll do their thing.

 Enabled Settings/Noindexed Some Pages, But Still See Them In Google